Enterprise Architecture Management

-Enterprise Architecture Management Process Steps
+Enterprise Architecture Management Processes

-This capability provides insight into your application and technology portfolios in order to understand and actively manage the applications and technologies that support your business.
+The enterprise architecture capability provides insight into your application and technology portfolios in order to understand and actively manage the applications and technologies that support your business.
 From there, the capability portfolio management function allows you to align those insights with your organization's strategic priorities and expected business outcomes.